Spring2023-UI-Group-D/UI-FinalProject/README.md

 git clone https://github.com/Spring2023-UI-Group-D/UI-FinalProject.git
 cd UI-FinalProject/
 ```
 ### You are now connected to the repo.
-To make changes to the repo, check out the commands below.
+To make changes to the repo you can use the github website or command line in vscode.

 ## If you want to make a new branch and work on another part of the project
 ```
 git checkout -b "name-of-branch" git push --set-upstream origin <name-of-branch>
 ```
-You can also make or delete branches from the github ui.

 ## To see the available active branches and switch to one
 ```